-Investors are on edge about rising interest rates today, but sensitivity to interest rates has long been a concern of serious investors (along with all other aspects of portfolio risk).
+Investors have been on edge about rising interest rates lately, but sensitivity to interest rates has long been a concern of serious investors (along with all other aspects of portfolio risk), regardless of current news cycles.
 Duration is the standard statistic used to describe the sensitivity of a portfolio to small changes in interest rates.
 The duration of a bond is the mathematically exact response of price of the bond to the change in interest rates.
 This can be calculated just as well for a fund of bonds (or even a portfolio of bond funds) as it can for a single bond.
-However, for bonds with credit risk or other pricing factors (e.g. thereturn series callability of mortgage backed securities or the currency effects of international bonds), the return of the bond will not be solely a function of changes in interest rates.
+However, for bonds with credit risk or other pricing factors (e.g. the callability of mortgage backed securities or the currency effects of international bonds), the return of the bond will not be solely a function of changes in interest rates.
 So while the mathematics of bonds is precise, what will happen over time to the price of a portfolio of bonds will only be partially determined by changes in interest rates.
 It's also important to note that duration is only meant to apply to small changes in interest rates.
-For example, TLT, a long treasury ETF currently has a duration of 16.57.
-If its yield rises by 0.01%, the price of the ETF will likely fall by something extremely close to 0.1657%.
-However, if interest rates rise by 7%, the same calculation would imply a greater than 100% loss for the ETF, which clearly overstates the price change (for larger changes in rates, it's important to consider convexity, or second derivative of the bond's sensitivity to interest rates).
+For example, TLT, a long treasury ETF currently has a duration of 18.85.\ If its yield rises by 0.01%, the price of the ETF will likely fall by something extremely close to 0.1885%.
+However, if interest rates rise by 6%, the same calculation would imply a greater than 100% loss for the ETF, which clearly overstates the price change (for larger changes in rates, it's important to consider convexity, or the second derivative of the bond's sensitivity to interest rates).

-Also, stocks can be examined for sensitivity to interest rates.
-E.g. reliable dividend payers are clearly competing with bonds for investment dollars and therefore share some of the sensitivity.
+Stocks too can be examined for sensitivity to interest rates.
+E.g. reliable dividend payers are clearly competing with bonds for investment dollars and therefore share some of their rate sensitivity.
 But this is best described as a statistical sensitivity to a risk factor that needs to be estimated instead of the mathematically precise bond duration (although highly dependent on all else being held constant for non-treasuries).